Comparison

 - NanoClaw and zeroclaw both offer lightweight, autonomous AI personal assistant infrastructure that emphasizes security and simplicity.
 They solve similar problems but with different implementations.

-- Tags unique to nanoclaw: claude-skills, openclaw, ai-assistant, agents-sdk.
+- Tags unique to nanoclaw: ai-agents, ai-assistant, claude-code, claude-skills.

 When NOT to use nanoclaw